fabferri/docker-101/01-docker-starting.md

 #    on-failure:5 - restart max 5 times on failure
 docker run -d --restart=unless-stopped nginx

-# Run container with resource limits
+# Run container in detached mode with resource limits
 # --memory="512m" - limits memory to 512 megabytes
 #          Container cannot use more than 512MB of RAM
 #          If exceeded, container may be killed or throttled